opensafely/documentation/docs/getting-started/tutorial/create-a-github-codespace/index.md

 The terminal at the bottom-right of the GitHub codespace runs commands on a computer (virtual machine) provided by GitHub.

-The large, upper-right area holds the **main editor** and where you will view and edit files that you are working on.
+The large, upper-right area holds the **main editor**, which is where you will view and edit files that you are working on.
 The left **"side bar"** holds the Explorer when you first start the codespace.
 There are other useful menus in this area that can be switched with the icons